Puara/puara-controller/README.md

             "internal_address": "accel",
             "controller_id": 0,
             "forward_namespace": "/motion",
-            "forward_arguments": ["X", "Z"],
+            "forward_arguments": ["$angles", "X", "Z"],
             "range": {"min": -90, "max": 90}
         }
 ]
 ```

-OBS: The range parameter only modify values and axis (X, Y, and Z).
+OBS: The range parameter only modifies values and axis (X, Y, and Z).
 It does not range timestamps.

+You can also add strings to add as arguments by using `$`, as shown in the accel example.

 Keep in mind that is also necessary to set the **forward_address** and **forward_port** parameters in the config section of the JSON file to forward OSC messages.

-## Troubloshoot / Extra info
+## Troubleshoot / Extra info

 Note that you may need to add udev rules to allow accessing motion and force feedback on the controllers.
 You can add these rules manually in your `/usr/lib/udev/rules.d/` folder.
 One example of such rules for the DualShock3 controller: